thrackle-io/rules-engine/docs/userGuides/rules/TRANSFER-COUNTER.md

 ### Create Function

-Addimg a transfer-counter rule is done through the function:
+Adding a transfer-counter rule is done through the function:

 ```c
 function addNFTTransferCounterRule(